tormjens/anunablade/README.md

-# Anunastart
+# AnunaBalde

-Anunastart is based on Gromf, but has some adjustments and improvements for better workflow.
+AnunaBlade is based on Anunastart, but has some adjustments and improvements for even better workflow.

 Gromf is a WordPress starter theme based on [Roots](https://github.com/roots/roots) 7.0, using [Foundation](http://foundation.zurb.com) & [Gulp](http://gulpjs.com) instead of Bootstrap & Grunt.